Tanya Fayant

 Robin Guild

 Robin was born and raised on a small dairy farm in Mallorytown, Ontario.
-Guild and his wife Lorna have been married for 31 years.
+Guild and his wife Lorna have been married for over 30 years.
 They are the proud parents of three children and two grandchildren.
 Robin, who moved to Wabasca over 30 years ago, dropped out of high school in grade 12 because he was terrified to give a speech which was mandatory to pass a class.
 He persevered, graduated high school, and worked as a technician with AltaGas Utilities for a number of years.
 In addition to his work experience with AltaGas Utilities, Robin is a council member with the Municipal District of Opportunity, serves on the board of directors for the Pee Kis Kwe Tan (Let's Talk Society) and was a local school board committee chair for St. Theresa School.
 As a school board trustee, Guild’s priority is to help increase student attendance rates and ensure Northland schools are properly funded in order to meet the needs of each school community.

 Lorraine McGillivray